 1. Madison Area Technical College

-Madison Area Technical College, also known as Madison College, was founded in 1912 and is recognized for its comprehensive vocational and technical education offerings.
-Located in Wisconsin’s capital, it offers a wide array of programs in health, technology, and applied arts.
+Madison Area Technical College, also known as Madison College, opened in 1912 and is recognized for its comprehensive technical and career-focused education offerings.
+Located in Wisconsin’s capital, it offers a wide array of programs in areas such as health, technology, business, applied arts, and university transfer pathways.

 2. Northwood Technical College